Ph.D. in Psychology

 Psych 350x: The Study of Experience (4 units)

 Psych 315q: Advanced Qualitative Research Methods (4 units)

-To see a list of other courses which are typically offered in the School of Behavioral and Organizational Sciences, click on the link.
-Students are often encouraged to take elective courses in the School of Educational Studies, the Drucker-Ito School of Management, the School of Politics and Economics, the School of Information Systems and Technology, the School of Arts and Humanities, the School of Mathematical Sciences, or the School of Religion.
+To see a list of other courses which are typically offered in the Division of Behavioral and Organizational Sciences, click on the link.
+Students are often encouraged to take elective courses in the School of Educational Studies, the Drucker-Ito School of Management, the Division of Politics and Economics, the School of Information Systems and Technology, the School of Arts and Humanities, the School of Mathematical Sciences, or the School of Religion.

 Statistics & Methodology (20 units)